Gayane Umerova: Uzbekistan Art and Culture Development Foundation

-Since 2017, Umerova has worked at the Art and Culture Development Foundation of Uzbekistan (ACDF), initially as head of the budget management department, becoming Deputy Executive Director in November 2017 and executive director in 2020.
+Since 2017, Umerova has worked at the Uzbekistan Art and Culture Development Foundation (ACDF), initially as head of the budget management department, becoming Deputy Executive Director in November 2017 and executive director in 2020.
 The foundation aims to advance Uzbekistan's cultural processes and strengthen its international presence.
 Umerova is responsible for protecting cultural heritage, museum collections, covering historical and cultural areas of Uzbekistan included in the World Heritage List.

-She curated Uzbekistan's first national pavilion at the 17th Venice Architecture Biennale in 2021, titled "Mahalla: Urban Rural Living," and at the 59th Venice Biennale in 2022, with the exhibition "Dixit Algorizmi: The Garden of Knowledge."
-She was also commissioner of the Uzbekistan National Pavilion exhibition, "Unbuild Together", at the 18th Venice Architecture Biennale in 2023 and of the Uzbekistan National Pavilion exhibition, "Don't Miss The Cue", at the 60th Venice Biennale in 2024.
+She curated Uzbekistan's first national pavilion at the 17th Venice Architecture Biennale in 2021, titled "Mahalla: Urban Rural Living" and commissioned "Unbuild Together" at the 18th Venice Architecture Biennale in 2023.
+She is the commissioner of the Uzbekistan National Pavilion at the Venice Biennale, present in 2022 at the 59th Venice Biennale with the exhibition "Dixit Algorizmi: The Garden of Knowledge", "Don't Miss The Cue", at the 60th Venice Biennale in 2024 and "The Aural Sea" in 2026.

 Under her leadership, Uzbekistan's cultural heritage was presented in exhibitions such as "The Splendours of Uzbekistan's Oases" at the Louvre (2022–2023), and "On the Roads to Samarkand: Wonders of Silk and Gold" at the Arab World Institute in Paris (2022–2023).
 She also oversaw exhibitions in Berlin's Neues Museum & James-Simon-Galerie on Uzbekistan's archaeological finds in southeastern Uzbekistan, including artefacts from the Kushan Empire.

 In 2019, Umerova directed the first international charity race in Uzbekistan, the Samarkand Half Marathon, to raise awareness of accessibility for people with disabilities.
 This led to the creation of Uzbekistan's first tactile exhibition for visually impaired visitors.
 Umerova also implemented educational programmes with Reacomp to train cultural specialists, introduced theatre performances with audio descriptions in 2020, and initiated legal and grant programs to improve accessibility in museums.